raulkviana/MSE-CNN-Implementations/README.md

 a vertical binary tree (VBT) or a horizontal binary tree (HBT).

 The association of BT and TT is named a multi-type tree (MTT).
 The introduction of BT and TT partitions enables the creation of various new types of forms, with heights and widths that can be a combination between 128, 64, 32, 16, 8 and 4.
 The increased number of possible CUs boosts the ability of the codec to fragment an image more efficiently, allowing better predictions and higher compressing abilities.
+Although this standard now have these advantages, as a downside it takes longer to encode.

 <div align="center">
   <img src="imgs/partitioning_image.png" />